tayloraswift/swift-ucf/Sources/help/docs.docc/Codelinks.md

 ``String``
 ``String.Index``

-But in a regular markdown viewer, they will just look like this:
+But in a regular Markdown viewer, they will just look like this:

 `Int`
 `String`